You’re not broken, and you have all the answers. I’m here to help guide you to them.

 MIGDAS-2 Interview is 90-120 minutes long.
 The purpose of the length, in part, is to validate the taxing nature of social interaction that is characteristic of autistic people, as well as to allow time for discussing interests of an intense nature (we want to make sure you aren’t cut off!).
 During this interview, your partner or parent may join you to provide context and information as well if you’d like.

-Report and Recommendations: At the end of our second meeting, I will provide you with an approximate timeline for me to produce your full report, complete with recommendations for accommodations, places to follow up for therapy, and a letter for your employer to request accommodations.
+Report and Recommendations: At the end of our second meeting, I will provide you with an approximate timeline for me to produce your full report, complete with recommendations for accommodations, places to follow up for therapy, and a letter for your employer to request accommodations, if needed.

 If you’re ready to book, click the button below to request an assessment, otherwise feel free to reach out on my contact form above!